liskajiri/wikidata_graph_ml/README.md

 ## Conclusion

 My hypothesis was not confirmed, models with embeddings did not show better performance.
 There can be several possible explanations for this.
 Embeddings might not be correctly trained, or they can be mismatched with the edges, although I have tried to avoid this.
 Some of the entities also do not have a wikipedia page, so a uniform tensor was used, which provides potentially conflicting information to the model.
-Among the models, GAT was expected to be the best performing, which we can be seen in the results, at the cost of substantially higher memory.
+Among the models, GAT was expected to be the best performing, which can be seen in the results, at the cost of substantially higher memory.

 ## Sources